-:emacs Use Emacs emulation. :pc Use Microsoft Windows emulation on Windows, and KDE/Gnome style keys on GTK and Motif. :mac Use macOS editor emulation. :default Use the default emulation style for the current platform.
-That is, use :pc on Microsoft Windows, :mac on macOS/Cocoa and :emacs on GTK and Motif. nil Use the default setting on the current machine.
+:emacs Use Emacs emulation.

+Use Microsoft Windows emulation on Windows, and KDE/Gnome style keys on GTK and Motif.

+:mac Use macOS editor emulation.

+:default Use the default emulation style for the current platform.
+That is, use :pc on Microsoft Windows, nil Use the default setting on the current machine.